How To Clean Oil Paint Brushes

 Stainless Steel Brush Washer and Dryer

-3. Avoid storing them upright as it can cause water to seep into the ferrule and damage the brush.
+- Store brush hair down: Avoid storing them upright as it can cause water to seep into the ferrule and damage the brush.
+Sue a spiral or holder that suspends brushes tightly upside down holding them by the handle allowing excess water to drain down to NOT ruin the ferrule

 MORE RESOURCES